Grégory Guilvert

-Grégory Guilvert (born 8 May 1982) is a French racing driver currently competing in the TCR International Series.
-Having previously competed in the Blancpain Endurance Series, Eurocup Mégane Trophy & FIA GT3 European Championship amongst others.
+Grégory Nicolas Guilvert (born 8 May 1982) is a French racing driver currently competing in the GT World Challenge Europe Endurance Cup.
+A Saintéloc Racing veteran, he has won multiple championships in Audi GT4 machinery and was third overall in the 2014 Blancpain Endurance Series.

 Racing career

 Guilvert began his career in 2002 in karting.
-In 2003 he switched to the French Peugeot 206 Cup, he raced there up until 2004 and won the Junior Class title that year.
+In 2003, he switched to the French Peugeot 206 Cup, he raced there up until 2004 and won the Junior Class title that year.
 He switched to the French Supertouring Championship for 2005, taking a single victory on his way to finish 3rd in the standings.
-He returned to the French Peugeot 206 Cup for 2006, finishing 2nd in the championship standings that year.
-For 2007 he switched to the French Peugeot THP Spider Cup, ultimately winning the championship in 2009.
-In 2010 he switched to the FFSA GT Championship, finishing 8th in 2011 & 2012 in the championship standings.
-He also took part in the FIA GT3 European Championship in 2010, racing their up until 2012.
-In 2011 he raced in the Eurocup Mégane Trophy alongside his participation in the Blancpain Endurance Series, he finished 3rd in the Pro-Cup in 2014.
-He also raced in the Porsche Carrera Cup France championship in 2015, finishing 15th in the standings.
-For 2016 he stayed in the Blancpain Endurance Series, now named Blancpain GT Series Endurance Cup.
+He returned to the French Peugeot 206 Cup for 2006, finishing second in the championship standings that year.
+For 2007, he switched to the French Peugeot THP Spider Cup, ultimately winning the championship in 2009.
+In 2010, he switched to the FFSA GT Championship, finishing eighth in 2011 and 2012 in the championship standings.
+He also took part in the FIA GT3 European Championship in 2010, racing there up until 2012.
+In 2011, he raced in the Eurocup Mégane Trophy alongside his participation in the Blancpain Endurance Series, where he finished third in the Pro Cup in 2014.
+He also raced part-time in the Porsche Carrera Cup France championship in 2015, finishing 15th in the standings.
+For 2016, he stayed in the Blancpain Endurance Series, now named Blancpain GT Series Endurance Cup.

-In April 2016 it was announced that he would race in the TCR International Series, driving a Peugeot 308 Racing Cup for Sébastien Loeb Racing.
+In April 2016, it was announced that Guilvert would make a one-off start in the TCR International Series, driving a Peugeot 308 Racing Cup for Sébastien Loeb Racing at Spa-Francorchamps.

+Guilvert stepped down to GT4 in 2017—his expertise quickly proving a fit for the class as he led Saintéloc Racing to three titles in the FFSA GT Championship and two in SRO's GT4 European Series.
+He returned to the GT World Challenge Europe Endurance Cup in 2026, sharing the No. 25 Audi R8 LMS Evo II with Didier André.

+Alongside his sports car racing exploits, Guilvert has enjoyed considerable success in karting, a career he resumed in 2015 in KZ2.